Research Assistant/Associate in Experimental Fluid Mechanics (Wind Energy)

 Those appointed at Research Assistant level

-Near completion of a PhD (or equivalent) in Aeronautics, Mechanical Engineering, or a closely related discipline.
+A first / masters degree (or equivalent) in Aeronautics, Mechanical engineering or a closely related discipline

 Informal enquiries regarding the position – Dr, Oliver Buxton email@example.com